-PREREQUISITES: 1 year photography or 1 year graphic arts
+GRADE LEVEL: 9-12, may be repeated for credit PREREQUISITES: 1 year photography or 1 year graphic arts CREDIT: Vocational, elective

 Newspaper

 The newspaper class creates and publishes the MCAA "Front Row" once each month.
 Students are required to write, report, and find the news.
 InDesign is the program used to create the paper.